 - Dee Why Beach – The Deck bar and dining

-- Collaroy Beach – The Collaroy is a great stop for a meal on the beach in lovely surrounds
+- Collaroy Beach – The Collaroy offers meals right by the beach in lovely surrounds

 - Church Point Ferry